 It is recognised that the SAD and AAP could have effects on land and people outside Walsall Borough, because Walsall is not an island, and forms part of the West Midlands conurbation.
 However, the northern and eastern fringes of the borough include extensive areas of open land which are similar in character to adjoining agricultural and 'urban fringe' areas.
-Development proposed in the SAD and AAP could therefore have effects on land and people in neighbouring areas of the Black Country, Birmingham and Staffordshire.

 The overall level of development proposed in the SAD and AAP is not likely to exceed the indicative targets identified in the BCCS, which has already been subject to sustainability appraisal, and the effects have been found not to be significant.
-However, as noted above (Trans-Boundary Nature of Effects), localised effects on land and people outside Walsall could arise as a result of new development proposed near the boundary with other authority areas in the SAD.
+All policies were appraised in terms of their potential cross boundary impacts.
+Section 4.5 of this chapter provides a summary of these impacts and the appraisals provide further details.